How eCommerce Testing Prevents Lost Sales

 If you anticipate a spike in traffic to your site or app, it’s important to determine what peak loads it can handle and what failure will look like.
-An experienced eCommerce testing team will test your platform for the maximum number of simultaneous visits you expect.
+An experienced eCommerce testing team will test your platform for the maximum number of simultaneous visits you expect through load and performance testing.
 Then they will go beyond that number to learn the point at which performance degradation begins and determine whether a graceful fail-over occurs and the customer can continue or the site simply crashes.

 Customers may be frustrated if they can’t get on the site immediately due to heavy traffic, but handling such instances in a way that encourages them to keep trying is key.

 To avoid glitches that occur during the purchase process, eCommerce QA testing can determine if databases are delivering data to the right points at the right time.

 Regular testing of middle-ware is essential because it’s where a massive amount of data transfer occurs, including information regarding pricing, discounts, and purchase history.
 An experienced QA team will perform operational verification of middle-ware functions and uncover any defects at the modular or code level.

 API testing is also required to ensure seamless communication with credit card companies and other third party sites.
 A skilled eCommerce QA team can automate the process so tests are executed each time the build system generates a new version of code, saving time for the development team.

 With so much riding on the customer experience and front-end operations, some less experienced QA teams neglect to test administrator portals, database integrity, third-party services and other back-end functions.
 However, administrators and developers can unwittingly contribute to the possibility of lost sales if they facilitate the use of bad code.